posva/unplugin-vue-router/docs/data-loaders/index.md

 The loader will automatically run when the route changes, for example when navigating to `/users/1`, even when coming from `/users/2`, the loader will fetch the data and delay the navigation until the data is ready.

 On top of that, you are free to _reuse_ the returned composable `useUserData` in any other component, and it will automatically share the same data fetching instance.
+You can even [organize your loaders in separate files](./organization.md) as long as you **export** the loader from a **page** component.

 ## Why Data Loaders?